ceciliabinck/taste-world-snacks/README.md

 + The pop-out navbar appears in place of the navbar on Tablet + Mobile Devices.
 + Form Validation works correctly.
 + The framwork as well as Stripe are build in security measures.

+# Wireframes

+I built the wireframes for this project using Balsamiq.
+I had to do some research to get an better idea of how the design would look like.
+With most of the pages I started with the desktop version and translated them to the tablet/mobile version.
+I choose to keep the tablet and mobile version together as they would not differ to much from eachother.
+As most of the manin content is displayed in columns in a row.

+View my wireframes <a href="https://github.com/ceciliabinck/taste-world-snacks/tree/master/external-documentation/wireframes">here</a>

+# Design Choices

 # Technologies Used